andydevs/blog/_drafts/experiments-with-css-grid.md

 keywords: andydevs blog css-grid css grid gradient
 ---

-I watched a [video lecture](https://youtu.be/7kVeCqQCxlk) from Coding Tech about CSS Grid.
-I saw how CSS Grid was so much easier and more elegant than whatever I was using before (mainly flexbox).
+A while back, I watched a [video lecture](https://youtu.be/7kVeCqQCxlk) from Coding Tech about CSS Grid.
+The lecturer was pretty enthusiastic about this new feature, and he showed how he redesigned his entire blog using CSS Grid.
+The code was short, concise, and elegant.

-Needless to say, I was intrigued and I wanted to try it myself.
+Needless to say, I was intrigued.
+I wanted to try it myself.

 So, off the tail of another css project, I'm jumping right back in and making a website using CSS grid.
 This website in particular will be a homepage for a "blog".